 following report has been extracted from the Carl Feindt Water UFO web

-site for security purpses.
-To get to the original page with potentially
+site for security purposes.
+To get to the original page with

 more current working links, click on the link below, hit "Enter", click